 The 53rd International Art Exhibition, entitled Making Worlds, directed by Daniel Birnbaum, organized by La Biennale di Venezia

-chaired by Paolo Baratta, will open to the public from Sunday June, 7th to Sunday November, 22nd 2009 in the Giardini (50,000 sq.m.) and the Arsenale (38,000 sq.m.) as well as in various other locations around the city.
-The press preview will take place on June 4th, 5th, and 6th 2009.
+, and chaired by Paolo Baratta, will open to the public from Sunday June, 7th to Sunday November, 22nd 2009 in the Giardini (50,000 m2) and the Arsenale (38,000 m2) as well as in various other locations around the city.

 For the direction of the exhibition Daniel Birnbaum is supported by Jochen Volz, artistic organization.
 Additional advice is provided by an international team of correspondents consisting of Savita Apte, Tom Eccles, Hu Fang, and Maria Finders.

-On the occasion of the 53rd International Art Exhibition the Venice Biennale Foundation inaugurates a number of important structural and organisational developments:
+On occasion of the 53rd International Art Exhibition the Foundation La Biennale di Venezia inaugurates a number of important structural and organisational developments:

 The National Participations of the 53rd International Art Exhibition, presented in the historical Pavilions in the Giardini, in selected areas of the Arsenale and in numerous venues throughout the city, are this year amounting to the record number of 77 Nations participating, including first-time participations of Montenegro, Principality of Monaco, Republic of Gabon, Union of Comoros, and United Arab Emirates.